esy/esy/docs/offline.md

 title: Offline Builds
 ---

-esy supports workflow there builds should happen on a machine which is completely offline (doesn't have network access).
+esy supports workflow where builds should happen on a machine which is completely offline (doesn't have network access).

-To do that you need to use `--cache-tarballs-path` option of `esy install`
+To do that you need to use `--cache-tarballs-path` option when running `esy install` command:
-command:

 1. On a machine which has network access execute: